AndyDiep93/andydiep-porfolio/README.md

 # andydiep-portfolio
-A portfolio of who I am, my skills, resume, education, and work history.
+Reupload of a portfolio of who I am, my skills, resume, education, and work history.

 # Getting Started with React App